 • Profile memory with MemoryMetrics.snapshot()

-• Test with different numThreads values
+• Test with different prompt/generation thread splits (numThreads vs generationThreads)

 • Compare before/after for performance-affecting changes